SoccerNet/sn-spotting/README.md

 SoccerNet Action Spotting is part of the SoccerNet-v2 dataset, which is an extension of SoccerNet-v1 with new and challenging tasks including action spotting, camera shot segmentation with boundary detection, and a novel replay grounding task.

-__[News]__ For the 2023, we introduce a novel spotting challenge on ball events including drive and passes.
+__[New]__ In 2023, we introduce a novel spotting challenge on ball events including drive and passes.
 Those events are much more dense and require a higher level of spotting precision.
 The density of those events, as well as the subtle underlying movement of the ball and players, make this new task even more challenging.
 For this new challenge, you only have access to 7 annotated games, so you may want to take a look at different training paradigms such as transfer learning, unsupervised learning or semi-supervised learning.
 Remember that you still have access to the 500 videos from soccernet to help you.

 <p align="center"><img src="Images/GraphicalAbstract-SoccerNet-V2-1.png" width="640"></p>